JoyceCaiOcean/WILDFIRE/README.md

   - Assessed the distribution of structural damage across different damage levels.
   - Examined damage patterns within census tracts to identify spatial variations in fire impact.
 - **Land Use Land Cover (LULC) Analysis** *(located in `/LULC_ERA5_Land/`)*
-  - Overlay fire perimeter on LULC plot of Study Area and compute the areas of Built & Tree/Shrub/Grass Cover were affected by the fires.
+  - Overlayed fire perimeter on LULC plot of Study Area and computed the areas of Built & Tree/Shrub/Grass Cover were affected by the fires.
 - **Vegetation Density Analysis**
   - Investigated vegetation density using vegetation, moisture and burned ratio indices.
   - Created mask to remove cloud cover pixels using SCL from Sentinel-2